-This new protocol allows researchers to quickly collect precise data on a variety of tests with multiple types of movement.
+This new lower extremity testing protocol allows researchers to quickly collect precise data on a variety of tests with multiple types of movement.
 Read a summary of the protocol from the authors below, and check out the full publication here.

 From the protocol authors at Orthopaedic Research Institute – Bournemouth University:

 Accurate assessment of the performance of the human muscular system is vital in the study of physical medicine and rehabilitation.
-In this brief article we share our experience of conducting isometric testing of lower limb muscles using the PrimusRS system.
+In this brief article we share our experience of conducting isometric lower extremity testing using the PrimusRS system.

 Studies indicate that increased muscle strength is associated with improved functionality of patients undergoing rehabilitation, thus highlighting that methods of muscle strength measurement should be accurate and reliable.
 Therefore, it is important to use a robust system such as the PrimusRS and design an appropriate protocol to ensure accurate assessment.

-The PrimusRS is currently recognized as the gold standard for upper limb strength measurement, but evidence related specifically to the lower limb remains unclear.
-At the Orthopaedic Research Institute (ORI), based at Bournemouth University in the United Kingdom, our team have introduced detailed protocols for completing the assessment of isometric strength for the lower extremity.
+The PrimusRS is currently recognized as the gold standard for upper limb strength measurement, but evidence related specifically to lower extremity testing remains unclear.
+At the Orthopaedic Research Institute (ORI), based at Bournemouth University in the United Kingdom, our team have introduced detailed protocols for completing the assessment of lower extremity testing of isometric strength.